fish-shell/fish-shell/doc_src/cmds/set.rst

 - If a variable is not explicitly set to be either exported or unexported and has never before been defined, the variable will not be exported.

 In query mode, the scope to be examined can be specified.
+Whether the variable has to be a path variable or exported can also be specified.

 In erase mode, if variable indices are specified, only the specified slices of the list variable will be erased.